 Bowen therapy is a gentle hands-on technique that helps release tight or dysfunctional soft tissue.
 This is not massage, acupressure or energy work; no oils are used.
-It originated in Australia with Tom Bowen and spread worldwide.
+It originated in Australia with Tom Bowen (1916-1982) and now has spread worldwide.

 Click or scroll down to find out more: